isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-09-19-post-Written PQ on Public Trustee's Collection of Fees for Unnominated CPF Monies.md

 ---
-title: Written PQ on Public Trustee's Collection of Fees for Unnominated CPF Monies
+title: Written Answer by Minister for Law K Shanmugam to PQ on Public Trustee's Collection of Fees Charged for Administration of Un-nominated CPF Monies
 permalink: /news/parliamentary-speeches/written-pq-public-trustee-fees-unnominated-cpf-monies/
 date: 2023-09-19
 layout: post